Josmithr/FluidFramework/azure/packages/azure-client/api-report/azure-client.api.md

 export interface ITelemetryBaseLogger {
     // (undocumented)
     minLogLevel?: LogLevel;
+    // Warning: (ae-forgotten-export) The symbol "LogLevel" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     send(event: ITelemetryBaseEvent, logLevel?: LogLevel): void;
 }

+// Warning: (ae-missing-release-tag) "ITokenClaims" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export interface ITokenClaims {
     documentId: string;